 Credit risk is the risk that the counterparty to a financial instrument may fail to discharge an obligation or commitment that it has entered into.
-This risk is minimal as most of the receivables are from the Province of Ontario.
+The Authority is exposed to credit risk relating to the collection of receivables from the Province of Ontario.
+The risk is minimal as most of the receivables are from the Province of Ontario.